hevinjant/CompressBMP/readme.txt

 Description:
 A command-line terminal program that compresses and decompresses a BMP image file.
+This project was completed in 5 days and was for one of my CS courses' midterm project.

 How to run the program:
 - open command line terminal, and go to the project directory.